callumOnyenaobiya/CS310-Project/README.md

 On input “g” after successfully loading a grammar file, the user can view a list of the G-factors of the inputted grammar.

+### Querying a Grammar
+On input “get” after successfully loading a grammar file, the user is required to enter the desired position.
+The program will then output the character located at the given position, provided the position inputted is at most the size of the grammar

 Signature Data Structure Operations
 -----------------------------------